-Can you leave a surviving spouse a choice between a statutory minimum benefit and an alternative bequest?
+Yes, you can leave a surviving spouse a choice of rights between a cash bequest and the elective share.
 In Dinkins v.
 Dinkins, 2013 Fla.
 App.
 LEXIS 11732 (Fla.
 Dist.
 Ct.
 App.
 5th Dist.
 July 26, 2013), the Florida appellate court said yes – a choice is acceptable.

 The Decedent’s estate plan left the surviving spouse a lifetime interest in a trust (called a QTIP Trust).
 The estate plan also provided that if the surviving spouse were to disclaim her interest in the QTIP Trust and waived her right to the elective share, she would receive an immediate cash distribution of $5 million.

-Under Florida law, a surviving spouse is entitled to several .
-These rights include the , which is 30% of the estate of a decedent.
+Under Florida law, a surviving spouse is entitled to several statutory rights.
+These rights include the elective share, which is 30% of the estate of a decedent.

 The surviving spouse argued that she should receive the interest in the trust, her elective share, AND the $5 million cash bequest.
 The widow argued that the choice provision was essentially a penalty clause because it would penalize her for taking the elective share by causing her to forfeit the $5 million cash bequest.

-In rejecting the argument that the choice between the cash bequest and the surviving spouse right of elective share was an invalid penalty clause, the court explained as follows.
+In rejecting the argument that the surviving spouse choice of rights between the cash bequest and the surviving spouse right of elective share was an invalid penalty clause, the court explained as follows: